servedsmart/servedsmart.top/ai-prompts.md

 `1x1`

 ```
 A 2d logo with light colors.
-The logo uses a maximum of 4 different colors and doesn't contain any text.
-The logo is for a bakery and contains grain.
-It can also contain additional items.
-The style should be realistic but not too detailed.
+The logo uses a maximum of 3 different colors and doesn't contain any text.
+The logo is for a bakery's menu.
+The logo should be very simple and modern.
+It should only contain 1-2 objects.
 The logo has a white background.
 ```

 - [X] Display